Blog Banner SVG

 Trademark Class 20 covers furniture and non-metal goods, but some different classes of trademarks include products that are closely related or often confused with Class 20 items.

-Class 6Metal furniture, safes, metal cabinets, metal shelvesCovers metal items, while Class 20 focuses on non-metal goods
+Class 6Metal furniture, safes, metal cabinets, metal shelves, metal hardwareCovers all-metal items, while Class 20 is for non-metal goods

-Class 19Building materials like bricks, cement, tiles, and panelsFocuses on construction materials, not furniture or movable goods
+Class 19Building materials, bricks, cement, tiles, panels, non-metallic flooringConstruction materials, not furniture or movable goods

-Class 24Textiles, curtains, bed linen, fabric-based cushionsCovers fabric and textile goods, whereas Class 20 protects non-metal furniture and bedding
+Class 24Textiles, curtains, bed linen, fabric-based cushionsFabric goods; Class 20 covers non-textile bedding (mattresses, futons)

 Knowing these similar classes ensures your trademark filing covers the right products and avoids conflicts with adjacent categories.
 For example, Godrej Interio registers its furniture under Class 20.
 It files kitchen and home storage items under Class 21.
 Mattresses and bedding products go under Class 20/24.